MalikMotan/Football-Matches/README.md

 ## Development server

-Run `ng serve` for a dev server.
+In order to run this app locally, you need to install nodeJS v8.11.3 with npm and install angular-cli, then run the command `npm install`, then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding